rainertimothy/data_analysis_kaggle/README.md

 # data_analysis_kaggle
-List of data analysis code from kaggle dataset.
 This set of codes also published in kaggle

 Mostly perform Exploratorial Data Analysis (EDA)